Railway archaeology

 Railway archaeology is the study and enjoyment of relics from past eras of rail transportation (including railways and tramways of all gauges and sizes).
 The aim of railway archaeology is to learn about the history and see images of the previous appearance of a defunct rail system that became redundant or abandoned and to enjoy searching out these remains and exploring them.

 Railway archaeology comes under the general ambit of the study of the industrial past and therefore is a sub-set of Industrial archaeology.

 Societies undertaking railway archaeology

 The Railway Archaeological Society, a UK-based group that seems to be defunct.

-Light Railway Research Society of Australia is an Australian-based society that was formed in 1961 to promote interest in special-purpose railways.
-Much of its members' work would fall into the category of Railway archaeology.
+The Light Railway Research Society of Australia is an Australian-based society that was formed in 1961 to promote interest in special-purpose railways.
+Much of its members' work would fall into the category of railway archaeology.

 Discoveries

 London Bridge Station

 Archaeologists have discovered hundreds of artefacts at an excavation site under the London Bridge Station.
 Excavation pits were dug 6 m deep revealing many artefacts from Roman times.
 Timber piles that were recorded to be from 59 to 83 AD were used for buildings during the first London Bridge, as well as Medieval floors.
 Archaeologists continue excavating the site for more artifacts around the 16th and 18th centuries.